Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 2019 marks the one hundredth anniversary of the Winnipeg General Strike, providing a timely opportunity to look back at stories of work and workers in Canada.
 Bring labour history into your classroom with these lesson plans and activities.

-In this lesson, students will use role play to learn about the experiences of Black sleeping car porters on the job.
+In this lesson, students will analyze artifacts to learn about the experiences of Black sleeping car porters on the job.

 In this activity, students will learn about Madeleine Parent and the history of workers’ rights in Canada.